Why choose this course

 You’ll also gain practical experience in:

-- Your research project working with start-ups based in Surrey Research Park
+- Research project with start-ups based in Surrey Research Park

-- Digital skills from tutorial in web design and development
+- Digital skills including social media and website development

 Your final project will apply your cumulative learning to develop a project related to your future aspirations.
-It may be either a business plan based on your own business idea or a consulting project developed with a corporate sponsor.
+It may be either a business plan based on your own business idea, or a consulting project developed with a corporate stakeholder.

-Every year, we’re impressed by our students’ unbridled enthusiasm for learning by doing, something which reflects Surrey’s practical approach to entrepreneurship and innovation.
+Every year, we’re impressed by our students’ unbridled enthusiasm for learning by doing, something which reflects our practical approach to entrepreneurship and innovation.

 Last year, the MSc cohort had many significant milestones and achievements.